You are viewing a story from harrypotterfanfiction.com

 I have to admit, I was jealous sitting by myself, not knowing anyone like the Weasley/Potter family did.
 I'm an only child, and the magical half of my family only consists of me, my dad and my mum (and my dad’s parents, but they’re old and don’t really count).
 I didn't have any older siblings to invite me into their group of friends or show me the ropes.
 After a while, Rose, ironically enough, was the one who introduced me to all of her cousins.
 She really is a nice person, despite the fact that her face has been glued to Scorpius Malfoy's for the entire train ride.

 I suppose my romantic feelings really started in my fourth year.
-What can I say, I was fourteen, and the way his hair flipped every three words he said, he could have melted the pants off me.
-We had been assigned as Potions partners for the year, and became friends.
+What can I say, I was fourteen, and the way his hair flipped every three words he said; he could have melted the pants off me.
+We had been assigned as Potions partners for the year and became friends.
 Well, flirty friends.
 At least, I was.
-I swear I must still hold the record for hospital trips because I made such a klutz out of myself; spilling this and that when I was too busy looking into his blue eyes that he never failed to make me swoon with.
+I swear I must still hold the record for hospital trips because I made such a klutz out of myself; spilling this and that when I was too busy looking into his blue eyes that he never failed to make me melt with.
 They were seriously the same color as a blueberry Bertie Bott's beans, and I love those things (The candy.
 Well, the eyes too).

-"Couple Chocolate Frogs?" he laughed.
+"Couple Chocolate Frogs?" he suggested with a chuckle.

 "Make that six Chocolate Frogs.
 And some Bertie Bott's!"
 I told the woman, giving her the rest of Al's money.
 I turned back around with my arms full of snacks, and dumped them on the seat in between Fred and myself.